rheia-framework/RHEIA/paper/paper.md

 hydrogen can be converted back into electricity (power-to-power), it can be used to produce low-carbon fuels (power-to-fuel), and it can be used to fuel hydrogen vehicles (power-to-mobility).
-However, the performance of these hydrogen-based energy systems is subject to uncertainties, such as the uncertainty on the solar irradiance, the energy consumption of hydrogen-powered buses and the price of grid electricity.
+The performance of these hydrogen-based energy systems is subject to uncertainties, such as the uncertainty on the solar irradiance, the energy consumption of hydrogen-powered buses and the price of grid electricity.
 Disregarding these uncertainties in the design process can result in a drastic mismatch between simulated and real-world performance, and thus lead to a *kill-by-randomness* of the system.